California Lawyers Association

 An Executive Committee may appoint Advisors who serve at the pleasure of the Executive Committee.
-An Advisor shall not have voting rights but shall be able to attend Executive Committee meetings of the relevant Sections or CYLA.
+An Advisor shall not have voting rights but shall be able to attend Executive Committee meetings of the relevant Sections.

-An Executive Committee may appoint members of the respective Section or CYLA to such committees as the Section or CYLA may establish from time to time.
+An Executive Committee may appoint members of the respective Section to such committees as the Section may establish from time to time.

 An out-of-state member of the State Bar may be appointed by the Board to serve on Board Committees and Advisory Committees, subject to these guidelines:

 (1) The potential appointee, considered in light of the relevant applicant pool shall fulfill the requirements and standards for appointment and be subject to the same appointment process and standards as resident members; however,

 (2) The Board may for budgetary reasons establish policies or procedures that limit reimbursement of any additional costs that may be incurred by out-of-state members as a result of traveling from out-of-state.